daniel-thompson/pinebook-pro-debian-installer/README.md

    `make MMCBLK=/dev/mmcblk2` as appropriate.

-If the installer fails for any reason then the filesystem underconstruction will be left mounted.
+If the installer fails for any reason then the filesystem under construction will be left mounted.
 After performing any problem solving you can use `make umount` to cleanly unmount the target media.